‘We all want peace’: Soldiers gain better understanding of Islam through training

 |0

-This work, ‘We all want peace’: Soldiers gain better understanding of Islam through training [Image 7 of 7], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ‘We all want peace’: Soldiers gain better understanding of Islam through training, by SFC Mary Katzenberger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-‘We all want peace’: Soldiers gain better understanding of Islam through training

 LEAVE A COMMENT